ufo-github/ponyfoo/posts/my-first-gulp-adventure.md

   - gulp ci
 ```

-Then, have a `'ci'` task dedicated to your CI platform, for example.
+Then, have a litte `ci` task alias dedicated to your Continuous Integration platform, for example.

 ```js
 gulp.task('ci', ['lint', 'mocha', 'build']);